 Where to Stay in Provence

-I’ve written an entire post about the best places to stay in Provence, but for the purposes of this itinerary, I’ve tried to reduce the number of accommodation changes throughout the week.
-No one likes to have to pack up and check in/out of hotels every day!
+For the purposes of this itinerary, I’ve recommended the best location to stay for each day in order to reduce the number of accommodation changes throughout the week.
+No one likes to have to pack up and check-in/out of hotels every day!

 Day 1 (1/2 Day) Pont du Gard & Avignon